-- Add oil and mix until a cohesive dough forms.
+- Slowly add oil and mix until a cohesive dough forms.

-- The dough should be just enough to hold its shape when you try to roll into a ball.
-If they look more like crumbs, add a little bit more oil (10-15 ml) at a time.
+- The dough should be just enough to hold its shape when you try to roll it into a ball.
+If they look more like crumbs, add 2-3 tsp (10-15 ml) vegetable oil at a time.

-- Weigh the dough to make 0.4 oz/10 g (1 inch cookies) OR 0.7 oz/20 g (1½ inch cookies) rounded portion and roll it into a ball with your palms.
+- Weigh the dough to make 1-inch (2.5 cm) cookie (0.4 oz, 10 g) or 1 ½-inch (3.8 cm) cookie (0.7 oz, 20 g).
+Roll the dough into a ball with your palms.
 Place it on a baking sheet lined with parchment paper and repeat until all the dough is used up.
-You can make a 10 gram ball using a tsp. measuring spoon.
+You can make a 10-gram ball using a teaspoon measuring spoon.

-- Using a pastry brush, lightly glaze the top of the cookie balls with the beaten egg yolk.
+- Beat the egg yolk in a small bowl.
+Using a pastry brush, lightly glaze the top of the cookie balls with the egg yolk.

-- Bake for 15-20 minutes, or until the cookies become slightly golden.
-Let them cool on a wire rack and store in an air tight container.
+- Bake at 350ºF (180ºC) for 15-20 minutes, or until the cookies become slightly golden.
+Let them cool on a wire rack and store in an airtight container.

-Using the spoon, sprinkle the flour into your dry-cup measure (the one that measures exactly a cup at the top).
+- Using the spoon, sprinkle the flour into your dry-cup measure.